stethoscope-js/stethoscope.js.org/docs/get-started.md

     activities: false
 ```

-Detailed documentation about which tracking details are available for each service is present in [Integrations](/docs/integrations).
+Detailed documentation about which data points are available for each service is present in [Integrations](/docs/integrations).

 ### Add repository secrets